Dark Mode

 If you are not eligible for an adjustment of status, you may be eligible to obtain a Green Card through an alternative path.

-If you are not in the US or have not entered the US with a valid nonimmigrant visa, you can apply through consular processing outside the US In this case, you must wait for your Green Card approval before coming to the US
+If you are not in the U.S or have not entered the U.S. with a valid nonimmigrant visa, you can apply for a Green Card through consular processing outside the U.S. In this case, you must wait for your Green Card approval before coming to the U.S.

-If you are physically present in the US, both adjustment of status and consular processing may be options for you, depending on your individual circumstances.
+If you are physically present in the U.S., both adjustment of status and consular processing may be options for you, depending on your individual circumstances.

 AOS and consular processing share identical Green Card eligibility requirements.
-However, the application forms, supporting documents, processing times and fees are different for each process.
+However, the application forms, supporting documents, processing times, and fees are different for each process.

 How Can Spar & Bernstein Help With Your Adjustment Of Status & Green Card Application?

-We will review the details of your unique case, explain your options, and help you throughout the process, doing everything in our power to help you reunite with your family or start work in the US as a lawful permanent resident.
+At Spar & Bernstein, we will review the details of your unique case, explain your options, and help you throughout the process, doing everything in our power to help you join your family or start work in the U.S. as a lawful permanent resident.

 Our knowledgeable and compassionate attorneys will: